 A Bible Study by Jack Kelley

-In the past couple of years it has become even clearer that Isaiah’s prophecy of the destruction of Damascus will soon come to fulfillment, perhaps being part of the Psalm 83 scenario I’ve written about.
-If so, it would explain why Syria is not included among the coalition of Moslem nations who will gather against Israel in the Battle of Ezekiel 38. even though at least part of the attack on Israel will come through land currently occupied by Syria (Ezek.
+In the past couple of years, it has become even clearer that Isaiah’s prophecy of the destruction of Damascus will soon come to fulfillment, perhaps being part of the Psalm 83 scenario I’ve written about.
+If so, it would explain why Syria is not included among the coalition of Muslim nations who will gather against Israel in the Battle of Ezekiel 38. even though at least part of the attack on Israel will come through land currently occupied by Syria (Ezek.
 38:6).
 Let’s review what God had Isaiah say about this.

 An Oracle Concerning Damascus:

 “See, Damascus will no longer be a city but will become a heap of ruins.
 The cities of Aroer will be deserted and left to flocks, which will lie down, with no one to make them afraid.
 (Isaiah 17:1-2)

 Because of the language here, it’s obvious this prophecy was only partially fulfilled when the Assyrians defeated the Arameans and overran their capital, Damascus, in 732 BC.
 This was only one of the times the city of Damascus has been conquered.
 Throughout its history Damascus has been conquered by the Israelites (1000 BC), the Assyrians (732 BC), the Babylonians (606 BC), the Persians (530 BC), the Greeks (330 BC), the Nabateans (85 BC), the Romans (63 BC), the Byzantines (634 AD), the Mamelukes (1250 AD) and the Ottoman Turks (1516 AD).
 But the city itself has always survived and is now claimed to be the oldest continuously inhabited city in the world with a 5,000-year history.
 Its current population is close to 2 million, yet Isaiah 17:1 indicates that it will one day cease to exist.